Collage roast duck, prepped raw duck with ingredients, and how to use a skewer to sew up the cavity Roast Duck Recipe Nut Free Wok

 Roast Duck Recipe: Chinese Inspired & Easy

-I’ve been working on developing a Roast Duck Recipe for years and I’ve finally settled on recipe that our family loves: it’s meaty, juicy, tender, with hints of citrus, aromatics, and spices infused into almost every bite.
+I’ve been working on developing a Roast Duck Recipe for years and I’ve finally settled on a recipe that our family loves: it’s meaty, juicy, and tender, with hints of citrus, aromatics, and spices infused into almost every bite.
 My roast duck recipe is Chinese inspired but the method and ingredients are simplified.

 I love Chinese roast duck, especially the ones from a Chinese BBQ take out counter.
 One can walk down almost any street in San Francisco’s Chinatown and see whole roasted ducks hanging in the display window.
-Place your order and the guy behind the counter would expertly chop the duck into 2 inch sized pieces and place them in a take out box to be enjoyed at home.
-Usually there are a few really good pieces such as the thighs and the breasts pieces.
+Place your order and the guy behind the counter would expertly chop the duck into 2-inch sized pieces and place them in a take out box to be enjoyed at home.
+Usually there are a few really good pieces such as the thighs and the breast pieces.
 But sometimes there could be a lot of skin, bones, and overcooked dried meat.
 Sometimes the drumstick tastes like duck jerky on a bone.

 Because we live in the suburbs of San Francisco, it’s a little bit difficult to buy really good roast duck.
 I spent years feeling deprived of roast duck because I worried about hidden allergens and cross contact.
 It’s a bit intimidating to ask a grumpy person holding a cleaver questions about peanut oil so I opted to make my own roast duck.

 I’ve tried a lot of recipes that involved steps such as air chilling the duck for 1-4 days, separating the skin from the flesh by using a pump, and/or shrinking the skin with boiling hot solution of maltose and water.
 Some recipes call for steaming the duck for 30 minutes first, some suggest boiling the duck for 30 minutes first, some recipes call for roasting at 200°F for 5 hours and some at 400°F for 1 hour.
-In other words many Chinese roast duck recipes are all over the place, which leaves lots room for error as well as allowances for personal preferences.
+In other words, many Chinese roast duck recipes are all over the place, which leaves lots of room for error as well as allowances for personal preferences.

 The only time that I’ve ever tasted homemade roast duck that taste exactly like the ones from a Chinese BBQ takeout was at my friend’s parents’ house.
 Her dad built his own huge outdoor gas oven in which he could hang and roast a few ducks at high temperature.
 I have come to the conclusion that a combination of air-chilling for a couple of days, tightening the skin with hot maltose water, and the ability to roast a duck vertically at a high temperature may be keys to achieving the desired crispy skin.